99ron/stream1challenge/README.md

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+- [HTML5] (Intergrated)
+    - I used HTML5 for adding content to my web pages.

 - [CSS](Intergrated)
     - I used CSS to build the structure for the site instead of bootstrap, set colours, spacing and general manipulation of items on screen.

 - [Animate.css](https://daneden.github.io/animate.css/)
-    - Used this to make entering a page a little more interesting, avoided using Javascript as some users have this disabled.
+    - Used this to make entering a page a little more interesting, avoided using Javascript as some users have this disabled by choice or policy.

 - [JavaScript](Intergrated)
     - I used JavaScript to make a message appear on the screen when a form is submitted.